One Stop Early Voting Locations

 Yes.
 If you are a resident of Catawba County and meet the voting criteria, you may vote at any of the locations that are open.
 Please note that on election day, state law requires that you vote only at your designated precinct’s polling location.

-If you have not registered to vote in Catawba County, you may still register and vote at a One-Stop Early Voting location if you have been a resident 30 days before the election.
-One-stop voting ends at 1pm the Saturday before each election.
+If you have not registered to vote in Catawba County, you may still register and vote at a One-Stop Early Voting location if you have been a resident of the county 30 days before the election.
 You will be required to show proof of residency when you register and vote at a One-Stop.
+You may NOT vote on election day.

 Yes.
 Anyone, because of age or physical disability, may vote Curbside.